 We will meet you at the airport and then transfer to the Hotel which is close to the multitude of shopping centers and restaurants.

 The Everest Base Camp Trek via three challenging passes is one ultimate experience.
 The route of the trail here is more challenging and longer compared to other base camp treks.
-This is because the trail will take a traveller through three difficult high passes that are not even mentioned on the standard Everest trail.
-The name of the three passes is the Renjo La Pass, the Kongma La Pass and the Cho La pass.
-Each of these passes share an altitude that ranges around 5000 m.
-Travellers will also get to ascend other three walking passes, which are – Kala Pattar, Gokyo Ri and the Chukkung Ri.
-These passes are to be found tucked under the imposing Lhotse-Nuptse wall.
-It is from here that travellers can get to view amazing new vistas of the Mt.
-Everest and should be considered particularly by experienced trekkers and those who are keen photographer.
+This is because the trail will take you through three difficult high passes that are not even mentioned on the standard Everest trail.
+The name of the three passes is the Renjo La Pass, the Cho La Pass, and Kongma La Pass.
+Each of these passes shares an altitude that ranges above 5000 m.

 We will meet you at the airport and then transfer to the Hotel which is close to the multitude of shopping centers and restaurants.